PicsArt/cppbind/docs/03_get_started/01_functions.rst

 .. note::
     When applying ``keep_alive`` policy strong reference cycles may occur.
 Let's assume we have two types ``Teacher`` and ``Student`` and each of these types keeps a reference of the other.
 In this case if we apply ``keep_alive`` policy for both then a strong reference cycle will occur.
-Currently iegen does not detect reference cycles so it's up to users to be careful to not create them.
+Currently IEGEN does not detect reference cycles so it's up to users to be careful to not create them.

 .. note::